 Coursework Only Option

+The course requirements can be found on the ME department website.
 To complete the Master of Engineering in the Mechanical Engineering program, you need:

 - A minimum of 30 credit hours of coursework.

 - Up to 15 credits can be taken outside of ME.

 Program Assistant for Graduate Education

 |Engineering-LAS Online Learning